basho/basho_docs/source/languages/en/riak/dev/advanced/replication-properties.md

 the following table lays out a number of possible scenarios for reads and writes in Riak and how Riak is likely to respond.
-Some of these scenarios involve issues surrounding conflict resolution, vector clocks, and siblings, so we recommend reading the [[Vector Clocks]] documentation for more information.
+Some of these scenarios involve issues surrounding conflict resolution, vector clocks, and siblings, so we recommend reading the [[Vector Clocks|Causal Context#Vector-Clocks]] documentation for more information.

 #### Read Scenarios